leenathomas01/Research-index/README.md

 ### Note

-These repositories are primarily **architectural and conceptual references**, intended to be read as **mental models for reasoning about complex, stateful systems**, memory behavior, governance, infrastructure, and failure modes.
+These repositories are primarily **architectural and conceptual references**, intended to be read as **mental models and reasoning artifacts for complex, stateful systems**, memory behavior, governance, infrastructure, and failure modes.

 They are not presented as deployable software projects, but as **maps of structural observations** gathered through multi-model, multi-domain exploration.